prosodylab/prosodylabExperimenter/examples/listenAndRecord/hello.md

-**If you proceed you will be recorded, but the recorded will be deleted.
-This is just for illustration purposes.**
+**Click here to proceed.
+The browser will record during the relevant part of the trial, but the recording will not be saved**